$2,189 pp (USD)

 Day 3

-Today is both beautiful and vital for acclimatization.
+Today is vital for acclimatization.
 After breakfast and the daily “wishy-washy” (a warm tub of water and soap), you begin your trek toward Lava Tower.
 As you ascend, the effects of higher altitude may begin to show—try some mental math for fun and see how your brain responds!
 The climb becomes more gradual, and the changing landscapes are truly breathtaking.
 Along this stretch, you'll be joined by trekkers from the Lemosho and Northern Circuit routes.

 - Main Destination: